 d) Explain how your organization ensures that it adheres to these timelines.

 College Registration staff uses a database to track the progress of application reviews and referrals to the Registration Committee.
-The registration database is currently under renovation to create features enabling more extensive tracking and notification systems.
+The renovation of the registration database continues and will create features enabling more extensive tracking and notification systems.